edwardkarak/craigslist-repost/README.md

 ## How to Use

-### Step 1: Run the Tool
+### Step 1
+#### Option 1: Automated Scheduling (Recommended)
+Set up automated scheduling by following the steps in "Automated Scheduling (macOS)" section below.
+Now, you can repost the same ads, for example, daily at 7AM, keeping your posts at the top.
+The script will run automatically at regular intervals.

+#### Option 2: Manual Execution
+If you want to run the script manually:

-Open your terminal/command prompt, navigate to the folder with the tool, and run:
+1. Open your terminal/command prompt, navigate to the folder with the tool, and run:
 ```bash
 python repost.py
 ```